franciscop/check-licenses/readme.md

 GPL-2.0 —————————————⟶ 1
 ```

+- Check all dependencies for their licenses
+- Perform a check both in `package.json` and the `LICENSE` file
+- Includes sub-dependencies in the check
+- Only production dependencies; you should not be shipping dev dependencies
+- Uses `package-lock.json` for deterministic resolution
+- Handles multiple versions just fine

 Then you can also use it to track down which dependencies have a license you might not like:

 ```bash